|Missing In Action (MIA)

 Fate of the Pilot

 Quinones landed unhurt and was later captured by the Japanese Army and became a Prisoner Of War (POW) and was transported to Rabaul and detained by the Kempeitai (military police) at Rabaul Prisoner Compound (Rabaul POW Prison).
-After heavy bombing, in early March 1944 he and the other prisoners were moved to Tunnel Hill POW Camp until the official surrender of Japan on September 2, 1945.
-Quinones wss one of nine Allied prisoners who survived captivity at Rabaul and was liberated in September 1945.
+After heavy bombing, in early March 1944 he and the other prisoners were moved to Tunnel Hill POW Camp until the official surrender of Japan.
+On September 2, 1945.
+Quinones was one of nine Allied prisoners who survived captivity at Rabaul.

 During 1984, the crash site was visited by a team from US Army CILHI with Brian Bennett and Bruce Hoy, PNG Museum modern history directors.

 Brian Bennett adds:

-"When Jose Holquin, Bruce Hoy and I got to B-17E "Naught But Nice" we had been told beforehand about another crashed airplane further up the valley.
+"When Jose Holguin, Bruce Hoy and I got to B-17E "Naught But Nice" we had been told beforehand about another crashed airplane further up the valley.
 In '84 CILHI were out and we went up the valley to a pad that had been precut by the locals on the edge of a very steep ridge.
 I recall that we walked a little way and here was an engine with the tail boom mostly concertinaed onto the rear of the engine.
 Had only been at the site a few minutes when Bruce located an engine cowl with either a serial or constructors number.
 As soon as he had looked it up in his little notebook and learned that it was not MIA he lost interest and we were gone.
 No inspection of the site done and if a photo was taken i don't recall and i never took any."

 Quinones retired from the U.S. Air Force (USAF) with the rank of Major and earned the Purple Heart during World War II.
 He passed away May 20, 2002 at age 84.
 He is buried at the City of Mesa Cemetery at section 152, lot 2, grave 7.